microsoft/windows-drivers-rs/README.md

    ```

-8. Add a global allocator in `lib.rs`:
+9. Optional: Add a global allocator in `lib.rs`:

    ```rust
    #[cfg(not(test))]